About “The Society”Ivy Tobin2020-01-03T14:58:59-05:00

 Rose — Founding member and creator of The Society for Recovering Doormats.

 Stamp Out Doormatism

-I find that mats are docile, loving, trusting and non confrontational peeps with low self esteem.
-Easy targets for individuals with manipulative, self serving agendas.
+We are too nice, too loving, trusting and non-confrontational people with low self-esteem.
+Easy targets for narcissists and other unsavory individuals with manipulative, self-serving agendas.
 It’s due time we raise our collective consciousness and put an end to doormatism.
 We’ve been ignored for too long.
 Seen, but not heard, used and abused.
-I say “no more on the floor!”
+I say “No more on the floor!”
+It’s time for the lady recovering mats to be a Queen in 2018!
+And for our male mats; be the King you’re meant to be.

-A question that’s been buzzing around ‘The Society’ is: “How do I know if I am a doormat?”
-Most peeps don’t realize they’re a mat until after a visit to “The Society for Recovering Doormat’s.”
-During our formative years we are blissfully unaware of our mat status.
-But the cumulative damage from years of people pleasing and accommodating others renders us into submission and alas we are destined to doormatism.
+During our formative years we are blissful and unaware of our mat status.
+But the damage from years of people pleasing and accommodating others is cumulative, rendering us into submission and alas we are destined to doormatism.
 We smile to mask our pain but are silently miserable from neglecting our personal needs.
 If this sounds like you, then you are a doormat.

-I am not a medical professional, or a psychologist.
+I am not a medical professional, or a mental health specialist.
 Just a recovering doormat trying to help as many doormats as I can.
 One mat at a time.